pierky/bgp-large-communities-playground/tests/README.md

   [Section 2](https://tools.ietf.org/html/draft-ietf-idr-large-community-02#section-2) also states that `A receiving speaker SHOULD silently remove duplicate Large Communities from a BGP UPDATE message.`.
 Compliance with this statement has been tested by leveraging on the previous bullet, by using GoBGP as sender of duplicate communities.
 A second instance of GoBGP (used in a receiver-only mode) and BIRD resulted in not removing duplicate communities on receipt.
 BIRD's devs have been informed and they agree this behaviour should be improved; [an issue](https://github.com/osrg/gobgp/issues/1143) has been filed on the GoBGP repository.

-* **Treating as withdraw prefixes contained in UPDATEs that carry malformed attribute**: :x: ExaBGP; :x: GoBGP; :white_check_mark: BIRD; :x: pmacct.
+* **Treating as withdraw prefixes contained in UPDATEs that carry malformed attribute**: :white_check_mark: ExaBGP; :x: GoBGP; :white_check_mark: BIRD; :x: pmacct.

   [Section 6](https://tools.ietf.org/html/draft-ietf-idr-large-community-02#section-6) of draft-ietf-idr-large-community-02 sets the policy that must be followed for error handling of malformed large BGP communities attributes: `A BGP UPDATE message with a malformed Large Communities attribute SHALL be handled using the approach of "treat-as-withdraw" as described in section 2 [RFC7606]`.
 The [*treat-as-withdraw* approach](https://tools.ietf.org/html/rfc7606#section-2) wants that routes contained in the involved UPDATE message have to be withdrawn "just as if they had been listed in the WITHDRAWN ROUTES field".
-GoBGP is resulted in closing the BGP session; ExaBGP has not produced the expected `message > update > withdraw` JSON data structure; pmacct reported the prefix included in the malformed UPDATE in its BGP table dump.
-Issues have been filed to ask support to devs for all the implementations ([ExaBGP issue](https://github.com/Exa-Networks/exabgp/issues/514), [GoBGP issue](https://github.com/osrg/gobgp/issues/1147), [pmacct](https://github.com/pmacct/pmacct/issues/65)).
+GoBGP is resulted in closing the BGP session; pmacct reported the prefix included in the malformed UPDATE in its BGP table dump.
+Issues have been filed to ask support to devs for all the implementations ([GoBGP issue](https://github.com/osrg/gobgp/issues/1147), [pmacct](https://github.com/pmacct/pmacct/issues/65)).

 ## Overview of interoperability

 For what concerns the OSS implementations I tested, the interoperability matrix on the IETF implementations wiki page can be filled with all `yes`.

 # Change log

+## 2016-10-26

+- Update ExaBGP malformed attributes handling behaviour after [fix](https://github.com/Exa-Networks/exabgp/issues/514).

 ## 2016-10-20